benhammondmusic/littlecabin/README.md

 - **Title**: Little Cabin App
 - **Subtitle**: Securely share your family get-away
 - **Tagline**: Make Memories, Not Spreadsheets
-- **Summary**: Little Cabin is a...
+- **Summary**: Little Cabin is a single web app that provides multiple management tools such as:
-  - shared group calendar with permissions-based week swapping and selling
+  - A shared schedule with permissions-based week swapping and Google Calendar integration
-  - micro social media network offering "postcards" (short note with a photo)
+  - A micro social media network allowing family members to share virtual "postcards" (short notes with accompanying photos uploaded from their device)
-  - collaborative "to-do" style list collecting requests from members on maintenance items, purchase ideas, or other helpful suggestions.
-Members can "agree" and upvote requests
+  - A collaborative list collecting requests from members on maintenance items, purchase ideas, and other helpful suggestions.
+Members can edit or complete anyone's request, hide completed tasks, and view real-time reports on task completion rates
-  - knowledge center with important information including legal trust information, weekly chores, dues schedule, contact info for local businesses and emergency protocols
+  - A knowledge repository with helpful information including contact info for local businesses and emergency protocols, historical information about the property, a family tree to see members, and (coming soon) legal trust information, weekly chores, dues schedule, and more
-  - swapping the events on Google Calendar was resulting in all the data other than dates and owner names being erased; this ended up being a result of using `update()` (which sends a PUT request), rather than `patch()`, which sends a PATCH request.
-PUT was replacing the entire event object, whereas PATCH edits only the fields sent in the request and leaves the rest of the resource as is.
-  - template I used has a slide-in side menu for smaller screen sizes, and by default the only way to close that menu (without clicking an item) is a tiny little "x" in the corner.
-Modern UX seems to trend towards clicking "off the popup" will work to close a menu, so I was able to understand how the template's JavaScript was working, and apply the same ` closeSidenavFunc()` in an event listener attached to the grayed out background that was covering the rest of the screen already.

 ## Tech Used